 About Moomoo and Webull

 Moomoo was launched in 2019 by the brokerage firm Futu Inc. The app offers commission-free trading on US stocks and options, while providing investors with in-depth trading tools.
-Moomoo has over 13 million users across the US, Hong Kong, and Singapore.
+It also offers international stock trading on the Hong Kong and A-shares markets.
+Moomoo has more than 18 million users across 200 countries.